Swedish People's Party of Finland: History and electorate

 Swedish People's Party election poster from 1907, with ”the man with the flag”, that after this was used as party emblem for over 50 years.
 Designed by Alex Federley.

 The Swedish Party (1870–1906), a parliamentary elite party based on members in the Diet of Finland, is the historical predecessor of the Swedish People's Party of Finland.
 It was a part of the Svecoman movement and its main policy was opposition of the Fennoman movement.

-Unlike Fennomans, who were largely liberal on other matters than the language question, the Svecoman were conservative.
-Axel Lille and Axel Olof Freudenthal are often considered as some of the main "founding fathers" of the movement.
+Unlike Fennomans, who were largely liberal on matters other than the language question, the Svecoman were conservative.
+Axel Lille and Axel Olof Freudenthal are often considered as the main "founding fathers" of the movement.
 Most members of the Liberal Party joined the Swedish Party in the 1880s, after the Liberals ceased to exist as a distinct party.
 The Swedish People's Party of Finland was founded in the 1906 party congress of the Swedish Party, making it one of the oldest parties in Finland.
 The first leader of the Swedish People's Party was Axel Lille.

 The current leader of the party is Anders Adlercreutz.
-In the Parliament of Finland the representative for Åland is usually included in SPP's parliamentary group, regardless of his/her party affiliation; parties on Åland are separate from those on the mainland, but their common interest in Swedish-language issues gives them much in common with the Swedish People's Party group as regards national politics.
+In the Parliament of Finland the representative for Åland is usually included in SPP's parliamentary group, regardless of his/her party affiliation; parties on Åland are separate from those on the mainland, but their common interest in Swedish-language issues gives them much in common with the Swedish People's Party group in national politics.

 The party receives its main electoral support from the Swedish speaking minority, which makes up about 5.5% of Finland's population.
 During its history, the party has suffered slow but steady decline in adherence, following the decline of the percentage of Swedish-speaking population.
 In 1907, the party received 12% of national votes; after World War II, it received 7% of the vote; and in the 2011 parliamentary election, it received 4.3% of the votes (and nine MPs).
 In municipal elections, it holds large majorities in municipalities with a Swedish-speaking majority.